Add touches of color

 Does your design style need to shrink?
 Does your home have multiple personalities?
 Too many design styles leave a room confusing and lacking drama.
 It can be difficult to make pieces of varying scale and color work together in the same room.
 “Eclectic” is a great look when done tastefully – pulling it off can be challenging, even for the pros.
 A few antique pieces make for great accents, but too many pose a challenge and can make a home feel like grandma lives there.

-Your home’s architecture should determine the style of the furnishings.
+Your home’s architecture should determine the style of the exterior and when changing the house front is also one of the Signs You Need to Replace Your Roof.
 Stagers and decorators often choose “transitional” pieces because they will work with almost any architectural style or period and well with existing pieces.

 Carpet in Kitchens and Baths